How to delete your old tweets and clean up your Twitter

 The honest limits of deleting

-Be realistic about what deletion does.
-Removing a post takes it off your live profile, but it does not guarantee the post vanishes from the whole internet - search caches, screenshots, quote-posts, and third-party archives may have copied it before you got there.
-Deleting is real hygiene and worth doing; it is just not a magic eraser, so do not assume a wipe makes everything gone forever.
+Be honest about what deletion buys you.
+Taking a post down clears it from your live profile, but it does not promise the thing is gone from the wider internet - search caches, screenshots, quote-posts, and third-party archives may have grabbed a copy before you arrived.
+Deleting is real hygiene and worth the effort.
+It is just not a magic eraser, so do not treat a wipe as proof that everything is gone for good.

-The same honesty applies to a self-scan.
-It reads public posts only - anything you set to private or already deleted is out of reach - and it helps most if you actually posted a lot; a thin, quiet account gives it little to read.
-It is AI flagging content with the receipts attached, so context matters: reclaimed language or obvious sarcasm can be flagged when it was not meant that way, which is exactly why it shows you the post to judge.
-And a clean result means nothing in your public posts stood out - not that you are invisible, and not that every trace of you is gone.
+The same candor goes for a self-scan.
+It reads public posts only - anything private or already deleted is out of reach - and it earns its keep on busy accounts; a thin, quiet timeline gives it little to work with.
+It is AI flagging content with the receipts attached, so context can trip it: reclaimed language or flat sarcasm sometimes gets marked when none was meant, which is the whole reason it shows you the post to judge.
+And a clean result means nothing in your public posts stood out - not that you have vanished, and not that every trace of you is gone.

-Done in the right order, though, a clean-up is quick and genuinely reassuring: look first, delete precisely, keep an archive, and let the version of you that stays public be one you would happily explain out loud.
+Run in the right order, though, a clean-up is fast and genuinely settling: look first, delete on purpose, keep the archive, and let whatever stays public be something you would happily explain out loud.

 Key takeaways

-• To delete old tweets you have three routes: X's own per-post delete and archive tools, the manual scroll-and-delete method, and reputable third-party bulk-delete services.
+• Three routes exist to delete old tweets: X's own per-post delete and archive tools, the manual scroll-and-delete slog, and reputable third-party bulk-delete services.

-• There is no official one-click button to delete all tweets, so a bulk service is the fastest way to wipe all tweets on a large account.
+• No official one-click button will delete all tweets, so a bulk service is the fastest way to wipe all tweets on a large account.

-• Always download your X archive first - deleted posts are hard to recover, and an archive is your safety net.
+• Download your X archive before you touch anything - deleted posts are hard to recover, and the archive is your safety net.

-• Scan your own public posts before you clean up your Twitter so you delete the ones that matter instead of nuking your whole history blindly.
+• Scan your own public posts before you clean up your Twitter, so you delete the few that matter instead of nuking your whole history on faith.

-• A self-check looks at public posts only and is not a background check; a clean result means nothing public stood out, not that you are invisible.
+• A self-check reads public posts only and is not a background check; a clean result means nothing public stood out, not that you are invisible.

 Common questions